adamchainz/ec2-metadata/README.rst

 ``device_number: int``
 ~~~~~~~~~~~~~~~~~~~~~~

-The unique device number associated with that interface, e.g. ``0``.
+The unique device number associated with that interface, for example ``0``.

 ``interface_id: str``
 ~~~~~~~~~~~~~~~~~~~~~

-The unique id used to identify the Elastic Network Interface, e.g. ``'eni-12345'``.
+The unique id used to identify the Elastic Network Interface, for example ``'eni-12345'``.

 ``ipv4_associations: dict[str, list[str]]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A dictionary mapping public IP addresses on the interface to the list of
 private IP addresses associated with that public IP, for each public IP that is
-associated with the interface, e.g. ``{'54.0.0.1': ['172.30.0.0']}``.
+associated with the interface, for example ``{'54.0.0.1': ['172.30.0.0']}``.

 ``ipv6s: list[str]``
 ~~~~~~~~~~~~~~~~~~~~

-The IPv6 addresses associated with the interface, e.g.
+The IPv6 addresses associated with the interface, for example ``['2001:db8:abcd:ef00::1234']``.
-``['2001:db8:abcd:ef00::1234']``.

 ``mac: str``
 ~~~~~~~~~~~~

-The MAC address of the interface, e.g. ``'01:23:45:67:89:ab'``.
+The MAC address of the interface, for example ``'01:23:45:67:89:ab'``.

 ``owner_id: str``
 ~~~~~~~~~~~~~~~~~

-The AWS Account ID of the owner of the network interface, e.g.
+The AWS Account ID of the owner of the network interface, for example ``'123456789012'``.
-``'123456789012'``.

 ``private_hostname: str``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The interface's local/private hostname, e.g.
+The interface's local/private hostname, for example
 ``'ip-172-30-0-0.eu-west-1.compute.internal'``.

 ``private_ipv4s: list[str]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The private IPv4 addresses associated with the interface, e.g.
+The private IPv4 addresses associated with the interface, for example ``['172.30.0.0']``.
-``['172.30.0.0']``.

 ``public_hostname: str | None``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The interface's public DNS (IPv4), e.g.
+The interface's public DNS (IPv4), for example
 ``'ec2-54-0-0-0.compute-1.amazonaws.com'``.

 ``public_ipv4s: list[str]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Elastic IP addresses associated with the interface, e.g. ``['54.0.0.0']``.
+The Elastic IP addresses associated with the interface, for example ``['54.0.0.0']``.

 ``security_groups: list[str]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The names of the security groups to which the network interface belongs, e.g.
+The names of the security groups to which the network interface belongs, for example
 ``['ssh-access', 'custom-sg-1']``.

 ``security_group_ids: list[str]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The names of the security groups to which the network interface belongs, e.g.
+The names of the security groups to which the network interface belongs, for example ``['sg-12345678', 'sg-12345679']``.
-``['sg-12345678', 'sg-12345679']``.

 ``subnet_id: str``
 ~~~~~~~~~~~~~~~~~~

-The ID of the subnet in which the interface resides, e.g.
+The ID of the subnet in which the interface resides, for example
 ``'subnet-12345678'``.

 ``subnet_ipv4_cidr_block: str | None``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The IPv4 CIDR block of the subnet in which the interface resides, or ``None`` if there is none, e.g. ``'172.30.0.0/24'``.
+The IPv4 CIDR block of the subnet in which the interface resides, or ``None`` if there is none, for example ``'172.30.0.0/24'``.

 ``subnet_ipv6_cidr_blocks: list[str]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The list of IPv6 CIDR blocks of the subnet in which the interface resides, e.g.
+The list of IPv6 CIDR blocks of the subnet in which the interface resides, for example
 ``['2001:db8:abcd:ef00::/64']``.
 If the subnet does not have any IPv6 CIDR
-blocks or the instance isn't in a VPC, the list will be empty, e.g. ``[]``.
+blocks or the instance isn't in a VPC, the list will be empty, for example ``[]``.

 ``vpc_id: str``
 ~~~~~~~~~~~~~~~

-The ID of the VPC in which the interface resides, e.g. ``'vpc-12345678'``.
+The ID of the VPC in which the interface resides, for example ``'vpc-12345678'``.

 ``vpc_ipv4_cidr_block: str | None``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The IPv4 CIDR block of the VPC, or ``None`` if the instance isn't in a VPC,
-e.g. ``'172.30.0.0/16'``.
+for example ``'172.30.0.0/16'``.

 ``vpc_ipv4_cidr_blocks: list[str]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The list of IPv4 CIDR blocks e.g. ``['172.30.0.0/16']``.
+The list of IPv4 CIDR blocks for example ``['172.30.0.0/16']``.
 If the interface doesn’t have any such CIDR blocks, the list will be empty.

 ``vpc_ipv6_cidr_blocks: list[str]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The list of IPv6 CIDR blocks of the VPC in which the interface resides, e.g.
+The list of IPv6 CIDR blocks of the VPC in which the interface resides, for example
 ``['2001:db8:abcd:ef00::/56']``.
 If the VPC does not have any IPv6 CIDR blocks
-or the instance isn't in a VPC, the list will be empty, e.g. ``[]``.
+or the instance isn't in a VPC, the list will be empty, for example ``[]``.